IroniumStudios/LunarWolf-Browser/README.md

 ```

-+ Next up is installing yarn package manegar version 4.2.2, which you can find from [`here`](https://yarnpkg.com/getting-started/install)
++ Next up is installing yarn package manegar, which you can find from [`here`](https://yarnpkg.com/getting-started/install)